-''' Allocator Module=foo.dll Function=CustomAllocXX MemoryType=MEM_CUSTOM1 NumParams=1 Size=1 NOFILL '''
+Allocator Module=foo.dll Function=CustomAllocXX MemoryType=MEM_CUSTOM1 NumParams=1 Size=1 NOFILL

-Example 4

-In this example, a function called MyAlloc has been built as a .LIB file and is statically linked to a data collection component called DataStore.dll.
+Example 4 In this example, a function called MyAlloc has been built as a .LIB file and is statically linked to a data collection component called DataStore.dll.
 MyAlloc accepts four parameters.
 The first is the size of the data record; the second is the number of records to be allocated in a single block.
-The third and fourth parameters are internal to the application.
-The memory retrieved from the application has been preinitialized so DevPartner Error Detection should not fill the block.
+The third parameter contains the address of the location holding the address of the allocated block.
+The memory retrieved from the application has been pre-initialized so DevPartner Error Detection should not fill the block.